 Talent placing flask into evaporator/starting evaporator Videographer: Important step

+4.1.3 Added scene: Flask rotating

 When a thin, evenly spread layer of lipid has been generated on the surface of the flask bottom [1-TXT], transfer the flask to a vacuum desiccator under negative pressure overnight to remove the solvent completely [2].

-Shot of lipid layer on flask bottom TEXT: Add solvent and re-evaporate as necessary until thin, uniform film acquired
+Shot of lipid layer on flask bottom TEXT: Add organic solvent and re-evaporate as necessary until thin, uniform film acquired

 Talent placing flask into desiccator and starting vacuum

-The next morning, add 1 milliliter of translation buffer to the flask [1] and rotate the flask to spread the buffer over the thin lipid film [2].
+The next morning, check the thin film of lipids [0, 0a].
+Add 1 milliliter of translation buffer to the flask [1] and rotate the flask to spread the buffer over the thin lipid film [2].

+4.3.0 Added scene: Talent taking out flask.

+4.3.0a Added scene: Close up lipid film on the flask bottom.

 Talent adding buffer to flask

 Talent rotating flask

-After 5 minutes, sonicate the flask Authors: For how long?
-[1], changing the angle occasionally to allow the solution to contact the entire lipid film surface until the liposome suspension becomes homogeneous [2].
+After 5 minutes, sonicate the flask [1], changing the angle occasionally to allow the solution to contact the entire lipid film surface [2].
+Stop sonication when the lipid is completely stripped from the flask and the liposome suspension becomes uniform [3].

 Talent placing flask onto sonicator Videographer: Important step